Artwork by KOB ONE

 The Border—April 1939

 Ah, Poland!
 The giant, blundering cow lolling about her pasture mindless of the fact that progress is barking at her heels.
-Poland—breathing in the dust of the past now ground so fine that it barely grits the teeth, yet when one stands still long enough to catch a breath—there it is, visible in a thin coating over the entire land.
+Poland—breathing in the dust of the past now ground so fine it barely grits the teeth, yet when one stands still long enough to catch a breath—there it is, visible in a thin coating over the entire land.
 Who knows?
 Perhaps she'll benefit from some good German housekeeping.

 Any Hole: A general plan